May 3rd 2018

 Also known as the ‘Tom Kerridge’ diet, owing to the chef’s frankly astounding 70 kg weight loss, the dopamine diet is hailed as the healthy eating plan with a side-order of ‘happy’.
 How does that work?
 We did some delving…

 A weight loss plan that boosts your mood is surely an oxymoron, but if the results and ravings of celebrity chef Tom Kerridge regarding the dopamine diet or 'happy diet' are anything to go by, uniting happiness with achieving a healthy weight is indeed possible.
 In Kerridge’s case, even enjoyable.
+It's not just Kerridge that's seen results either; one woman on Channel 4's How to Lose Weight Well dropped 13lbs by following the diet.
 So just what is this most joyful of diet plans, and where can you sign up?

 So just how did Kerridge lose eleven stone by following such a diet, and what did he eat?
 The British Dietetic Association weighs in: